derrickturk/usethe.computer/posts_src/13-typing-groupby-revisited.md

 Finally, just like `pandas`, we can concatenate tafrae either "vertically" (appending rows) or "horizontally" (appending columns), but ours are checked!
-For vertical concatenation we need identical column types; for horizontally concatenation we need identical row counts.
+For vertical concatenation we need identical column types; for horizontal concatenation we need identical row counts.
 ```idris
 *tafra> someData ++ someData